dhtaxonomy/TaDiRAH/reading/activities.md

 Programming
 -----------
 Creation of code executable by a computer, that is creation of scripts or software.
 (This includes “Prototyping”, the creation of such code for testing or modeling purposes.)
-It is also closely related to the more broader activity of tool development.
+It is also closely related to the broader activity of tool development.
 Programming is separate from Encoding (enriching a document by making structural, layout-related, semantic, or other information about a specific part of a document explicit by adding markup to its transcription).

 Translation
 -----------